-(a) The Communication Protocol to be used for any communication of Operational Data (other than High Resolution Data from PMUs or HSMs) through a physical or logical interface between a Non-NSP Intervening Facility and an AEMO co-ordinating centre is either:

-(i) ICCP IEC60870-6 TASE.2 and its extensions (secure ICCP); or

-- (†)(ii) where the Intervening Facility equipment is not suitable for secure ICCP, an alternative secure protocol supported until 1 January 2020.by AEMO as specified under paragraph (b). - (b) Alternative secure protocols are:
+- (a) The Communication Protocol to be used for any communication of Operational Data through a physical or logical interface between a Non-NSP Intervening Facility and an AEMO control centre is either: - (i) ICCP IEC60870-6 TASE.2 and its extensions (secure ICCP-connections will continue to be-); or - (i)(ii) where the Intervening Facility equipment is not suitable for secure ICCP, an alternative secure protocol supported until 1 January 2020 by AEMO as specified under paragraph (b). - (b) Alternative secure protocols are: - (i) from a date determined by AEMO and published on its website10, DNP3; or - (ii) another secure protocol specified by AEMO on its website from time to time for use for Non-NSP Intervening Facilities.

-(i) from a date determined by AEMO and published on its website, DNP3; or and the configuration of any alternative protocol must be consistent with recommendations for approved protocols and algorithms from the Australian Signals Directorate's Guidelines for Cryptography.
+and the configuration of any alternative protocol must be consistent with recommendations for approved protocols and algorithms from the Australian Signals Directorate's Guidelines for Cryptography.